 Yes – post-surgery support stockings are fitted at the end of surgery to help control swelling and reduce movement post-operatively.
 This should be worn day and night for the first three weeks.

 You will feel pain and discomfort for five to seven days.
 Your surgeon will be able to recommend appropriate pain relief medication which you can take during this time.
-You can resume your normal activities after one week, however, you will have to avoid strenuous physical activity for six weeks.
+You can resume your normal activities after two weeks, however, you will have to avoid strenuous physical activity for six weeks.